-- 1 services and markets beyond individual energy efficiency actions (Hsu et al. 2020c).
-Indeed, single- - 2 sector versus cross-sector strategies for 637 cities from a developing country can enable an additional - 3 15-36% contribution to the national climate mitigation reduction potential (Ramaswami et al. 2017a). - 4 The strategies at the urban level involved those for energy cascading and exchange of materials that - 5 connected waste, heat, and electricity strategies (Section 8.5 and Box 8.4). - 6 The feasibility of upscaling multiple response options depends on the urban context as well as the stage - 7 of urban development with certain stages providing additional opportunities over others (Dienst et al. - 8 2015; Maier 2016; Affolderbach and Schulz 2017; Roldán-Fontana et al. 2017; Zhao et al. 2017a; Beygo - 9 and Yüzer 2017; Lwasa 2017; Pacheco-Torres et al. 2017; Alhamwi et al. 2018; Kang and Cho 2018; - 10 Lin et al. 2018; Collaço et al. 2019) (see Figures 8.19 and 8.21, and SM8.2).
+Currently, cross-sectoral integration is one of the main thematic areas of climate policy strategies among the actions that are adopted by signatories to an urban climate and energy network (Hsu et al. 2020c).
+Although not as prevalent as those for efficiency, municipal administration, and urban planning measures (Hsu et al. 2020c), strategies that are cross-cutting in nature across sectors can provide important emission-saving opportunities for accelerating the pace of climate mitigation in urban areas.
+Cross-sectoral integration also involves mobilising urban actors to increase innovation in energy services and markets beyond individual energy efficiency actions (Hsu et al. 2020c).
+Indeed, single-sector versus cross-sector strategies for 637 cities from a developing country can enable an additional 15-36% contribution to the national climate mitigation reduction potential (Ramaswami et al. 2017a).
+The strategies at the urban level involved those for energy cascading and exchange of materials that connected waste, heat, and electricity strategies (Section 8.5 and Box 8.4).

+The feasibility of upscaling multiple response options depends on the urban context as well as the stage of urban development, with certain stages providing additional opportunities over others (Dienst et al. 2015; Maier 2016; Affolderbach and Schulz 2017; Roldán-Fontana et al. 2017; Zhao et al. 2017a; Beygo and Yüzer 2017; Lwasa 2017; Pacheco-Torres et al. 2017; Alhamwi et al. 2018; Kang and Cho 2018; Lin et al. 2018; Collaço et al. 2019) (Figures 8.19 and 8.21, and Section 8.SM.2).

-8.5 Governance, institutions, and finance
+8.5 Governance, Institutions, and Finance

-- Governance and other institutions act as core components to urban systems by facilitating and managing - 14 linkages between different sectors, geographic regions, and stakeholders.
-This position renders - subnational governments and institutions key enablers of climate change mitigation (Seto et al. 2016, - 16 2021; Hsu et al. 2018, 2020c; ; Vedeld et al. 2021) (see Section 8.4.1).
-Indeed, since AR5 more research - has emerged identifying theses actors as vehicles through which to accelerate local-to-global efforts to - decarbonize (IPCC 2018a; Hsu et al. 2020b; Salvia et al. 2021; Seto et al. 2021) (see also Chapter 13, - and Sections 4.2.3, 14.5.5, 15.6.5 and 16.4.7, and 'subnational actors' in Glossary).
-The current extent - 20 (Section 8.3.3) and projected rise (Section 8.3.4.2) in the urban share of global emissions underscores - 21 the transformative global impact of supporting urban climate governance and institutions (see also - Section 8.5.2).
-Further, the multisector approach to mitigation emphasized in this chapter (see Sections - 8.4 and 8.6, and Figure 8.21) highlights the need for facilitation across sectors (Hsu et al. 2020c) (see - 24 also Figure 8.19).
+Governance and other institutions act as core components to urban systems by facilitating and managing linkages between different sectors, geographic regions, and stakeholders.
+This position renders subnational governments and institutions key enablers of climate change mitigation (Seto et al. 2016, 2021; Hsu et al. 2018, 2020c; Vedeld et al. 2021) (Section 8.4.1).
+Indeed, since AR5 more research has emerged identifying these actors as vehicles through which to accelerate local-to-global efforts to decarbonise (IPCC 2018a; Hsu et al. 2020b; Salvia et al. 2021; Seto et al. 2021) (Chapter 13, Sections 4.2.3, 14.5.5, 15.6.5 and 16.4.7, and 'subnational actors' in Glossary).
+The current extent (Section 8.3.3) and projected rise (Section 8.3.4.2) in the urban share of global emissions underscores the transformative global impact of supporting urban climate governance and institutions (Section 8.5.2).
+Further, the multisector approach to mitigation emphasised in this chapter (Sections 8.4 and 8.6, and Figure 8.21) highlights the need for facilitation across sectors (Figure 8.19).

-8.5.1 Multi-level governance
+8.5.1 Multi-level Governance